faizakhan11/Analysis-of-spending-done-by-US-House-of-Representatives-members/README.md

 This project is based on Members of the House of Representatives spending data hosted by ProPublica (https://www.propublica.org/datastore/api/propublica-congress-api).

 Members of the House of Representatives get an annual budget for their Washington and district offices which cannot be used for personal or campaign expenses.
 ProPublica publishes spending data on a quarterly basis.
-I looked at data from third quarter of 2009 till 1st quarter of 2018.
+I looked at data from 2009-2018.

+## Tools used:

+1- Pandas

+2- Numpy

+3- Jupyter Notebooks

-Data cleaning
+## Data cleaning

 After loading the data, I noticed the following problems with the data: